What is Social Policy?

 Social policy is an interdisciplinary field to which the disciplines of economics, sociology, and political science contribute in equal measure.
 The social policy minor is a basic-science field with a strong applied-research focus that can prepare students for careers in government, nonprofits, and the private sector.
 Students who undertake the social policy minor will work with faculty who are experts in the study of poverty, the labor market, social demography, family structure, educational inequality, political participation, organizational dynamics, and health and welfare policy.
 They will be strongly grounded in social science training and will apply that training to real-world applications and policies.
 In the minor, students will be motivated to think about how knowledge translates into policy solutions, making this an appropriate specialization for those who plan to attend law school, programs in public health, or graduate school in the constituent social science fields.

 In addition to coursework, students will choose one of two one-semester fellowships: the Washington, D.C.
 Policy Fellowship or the Baltimore Policy Fellowship.
-The fellowships will consist of an intensive semester of coursework and an internship.
+The fellowships will consist of an intensive semester of coursework at Johns Hopkins University in Baltimore and an internship.